Mail-in voting changes could play a decisive role in these swing states

 Florida

-Florida Gov. Ron DeSantis (R) has avoided saying whether the 2020 election was rigged, but has nonetheless taken numerous actions to crack down on alleged election fraud.
+Republican Florida Gov. Ron DeSantis has avoided saying whether the 2020 election was rigged, but he has nonetheless taken numerous actions to crack down on alleged election fraud.

 In May 2021, he signed S.B.
 90, which requires those voting by mail to provide a driver’s license or state identification card number or the last four digits of their social security number to receive an absentee ballot.
 The number provided then must be verified by an election official to make sure it matches the number on file in the voter’s registration for the voter to be mailed a ballot.